Introduction to SDK Modules

 # Role of Modules in an SDK Application

-The Cosmos SDK can be thought as the Ruby-on-Rails of blockchain development.
+The Cosmos SDK can be thought of as the Ruby-on-Rails of blockchain development.
 It comes with a core that provides the basic functionalities every blockchain application needs, like a boilerplate implementation of the ABCI to communicate with the underlying consensus engine, a

 multistore to persist state, a server to form a full-node and interfaces to handle queries.